stateful/docs.runme.dev/docs/getting-started/features.md

 ## Smooth Integration With Other Platforms

-Runme integrates easily with other platforms such as [Deno](https://docs.runme.dev/integrations/deno-fresh), [Vercel](https://docs.runme.dev/integrations/vercel-nextjs), and [GitHub Actions](https://docs.runme.dev/integrations/embed-github-action).
+Runme integrates easily with other platforms such as [GitHub Actions](https://docs.runme.dev/integrations/embed-github-action).

 For example, Runme offers a convenient GitHub action that seamlessly integrates with your CI/CD pipeline.
 You can trigger workflows for GitHub actions in your notebook by pasting GitHub URLs.